 Today its volunteers are still active and helping in hospitals and communities across Great Britain.

 The gift of time – a remarkable story of voluntary service in Britain

-Royal Voluntary Service tells its surprising story through a collection of archive photographs.
-Exhibited alongside are images of today’s volunteers in action, taken by the celebrity photographer Nicky Johnston.
+Royal Voluntary Service tells its story through a collection of archive photographs, exhibited alongside images of today’s volunteers in action, taken by celebrity photographer Nicky Johnston.

 First exhibited at gallery@oxo on London's South Bank we are delighted to have made the exhibition available to view online.